lesandrop/lesandrop/README.md

 ### Hi there 👋

+Hi.
+I'm Lesandro Ponciano.
+I research and teach Human-Computer Interaction, Cooperative Systems, Scientific Methodology, and other cool things in the area of Information Systems and Software Engineering.
+Yes, you are right: I love computers and people; I also love science and education.
+You're right again, I still code, less often than I would like, but I code.

 <!--
 **lesandrop/lesandrop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.